Skip to main content

 Think BIG!!!

 The William J. Cooper Foundation Committee will be accepting the first step in applying.
-Letters of Inquiry (LOI) can be submitted through February 2, 2024 for Cooper and Promise Grants for events proposed in 2024-2025 and 2025-2026.
-Please complete the Letter of Inquiry on this form.
+Letters of Inquiry (LOI) will be requested for February 2025 for Cooper and Promise Grants for events proposed in 2025-2026 and 2026-2027.
+The Letter of Inquiry will be made available on this form.

 Apply to Organize Your Own Event